CS-495-Cloud-Robotics-Team/PuppyPi/docs/features.rst

      - When prompting the robot again while its executing commands it will stop its current command and delete all future commands
    * - Speaker functionality
      - Plays a barking sound to alert user that the robot is listening
+   * - Multilingual
+     - Able to understand commands in most languages, including Google Translated commands
+   * - Command generation
+     - Ability to perform non-existing commands if the functionality could be created by a chain of current commands, such as "walk in a square" (walking and turning)